apache/zetacomponents/Document/tests/files/rst/parser/s_027_standard.rst

                                    'token' =>
                                   ezcDocumentRstToken::__set_state(array(
                                      'type' => 5,
-                                     'content' => 'This is an example of --inline-literal --text, --including some-- ', 'line' => 125,
+                                     'content' => 'This is an example of --inline-literal --text, --including some--', 'line' => 125,
                                      'position' => 3,
                                      'escaped' => false,